 Courtney loves to connect with and guide Butler students and alumni through the career development process.

 In addition to advising students, Courtney teaches Butler's LC 301 Career-Planning Strategies: Foundations for Success (aka "Adulting 101").
-She's also a French adjunct in the department of Modern Languages, Literatures, and Cultures.
+She's also served as a French adjunct in the department of Modern Languages, Literatures, and Cultures.

 Feel free to ask Courtney about her passion for social justice and inclusion, living in France for two years after graduating, and the time she sold her phone charger to Neil deGrasse Tyson in an airport.